 The quality and affordability of housing in the United Kingdom varies widely.
-While expats may struggle to find spacious, high-quality accommodation that doesn't break the bank in notoriously expensive London, there are many areas of the UK where it's much easier to find appropriate housing at a decent price.
+If you're an expat, you may struggle to find spacious, high-quality accommodation that doesn’t break the bank in notoriously expensive London, but there are many areas of the UK where it’s much easier to find appropriate housing at a decent price.

 Types of accommodation in the United Kingdom

-Accommodation in the UK is generally in the form of houses – whether freestanding or row houses (known as terraced housing) – and apartments (known as flats).
+Accommodation in the UK is generally in the form of houses – whether freestanding or row houses (terraced housing) – and apartments (flats).
 All these types of housing are widespread throughout the UK, with flats dominating in the more urban areas.

-House-sharing (renting an individual room in a larger house shared by others) is another popular option among single expats in the United Kingdom – and is an avenue usually pursued out of financial necessity.
-Still, for young expats this can be a great way to meet new people.
+House-sharing (renting an individual room in a larger house shared by others) is another popular option if you're a single expat in the United Kingdom – and is an avenue usually pursued out of financial necessity.
+Still, for young expats, this can be a great way to meet new people.

 Renting accommodation in the UK

 Most expats in the UK opt to rent rather than buy property.
-This is partly due to the temporary nature of expat assignments and also due to the high cost of housing, especially in the capital.
-The process of renting property is generally the same throughout the UK, although finding property in larger, more populous cities is often much harder.
+This is partly due to the temporary nature of expat assignments and the high cost of housing, especially in the capital.
+The process of renting property is generally the same throughout the UK, although finding property in larger, more populated cities is typically much harder.

 Signing a lease

-If this negotiable clause is included, renters should note that it may also allow the landlord to terminate the lease early without needing to give a reason, though it's worth remembering that it's unusual for a landlord to do so.
+If this negotiable clause is included, it's important to note that it may also allow the landlord to terminate the lease early without giving a reason, though this is rare.

-Most landlords in the UK will expect tenants to provide a security deposit which amounts to five weeks' rent.
+Most landlords in the UK will expect you to provide a security deposit that amounts to five weeks’ rent.
 The landlord or their agent must lodge the deposit in a government-approved Tenancy Deposit Scheme (TDP).
 In most cases, references and letters from an employer or payslips will be required to secure a property.

 Pets

-Tenant should seek the prior written consent from their landlord if they wish to keep a pet on the property.
+You should seek prior written consent from your landlord if you wish to keep a pet on the property.

 Utilities

-When expats sign a rental contract, they should make sure they're clear on what additional costs they're liable for.
-These costs will typically consist of council tax, gas, electricity, water and internet.
-As these expenses have the potential to significantly increase accommodation costs, they need to be taken into account when budgeting.
+When you sign a rental contract, you should ensure you know what additional costs you’re liable for.
+These costs will typically consist of council tax, gas, electricity, water, and internet.
+As these expenses have the potential to significantly increase accommodation costs, they need to be considered when budgeting.

-For more detail see Setting up Household Utilities in the UK
+For more details, see Setting up Household Utilities in the UK.

 Expat Health Insurance